pixelate/jekyll-plastic/README.md

 When being asked, enter your FTP password.

+# Import from Wordpress

+To import your existing blog from your Wordpress installation, [follow the instructions here](http://import.jekyllrb.com/docs/wordpress/).

 # Thank you

 * Rudolf Kremers for allowing me to open source my Jekyll setup that has initially been created for his studio website [omni-labs.com](http://www.omni-labs.com)